-ThingsBoard provides System RPC Plugin that allows you to send RPC calls from server-side applications to the device.
+ThingsBoard provides System RPC Service that allows you to send RPC calls from server-side applications to the device.
 In order to send RPC request you need execute HTTP POST request to the following URL:

 The request body should be a valid json object with two elements:

 Please note that in order to execute this request, you will need to substitute $JWT_TOKEN with a valid JWT token.
 This token should belong to either

 You can use following guide to get the token.

 It is possible to integrate RPC actions into processing workflow.
 There are 2 Rule Nodes for working with RPC requests.